microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 ## Next steps

 There are many different BERT models that have been fine tuned for different tasks and different base models you could fine tune for your specific task.
-This code will work for most BERT models, just update the input and output and postprocessing for your specific model.
+This code will work for most BERT models, just update the input, output and pre/postprocessing for your specific model.

 - [C# API Doc](https://onnxruntime.ai/docs/api/csharp-api)
 - [Get Started with C# in ONNX Runtime](https://onnxruntime.ai/docs/get-started/with-csharp.html)